IQisMySenpai/RedditTopOfBot/README.md

 To get a local copy up and running follow these simple steps.

 ### Requirements
-You should have already installed python and create a discord bot with the token on hand/ready to paste.
+You should already have installed python and create a discord bot with the token on hand/ready to paste.
+A MongoDB database is also required.

 ### Installation